USB: A Unified Summarization Benchmark Across Tasks and Domains: Introduction

 \section{Introduction}

 Automatic text summarization has been an important, active research sub-area in NLP for over two decades~\citep{radev2002introduction,nenkova2011automatic, el2021automatic}.
-Consequently, many summarization benchmarks have been proposed to facilitate research into summarization methods~\citep{nallapati2016abstractive,Narayan2018DontGM,wang2016neural,gliwa2019samsum}.
-However, most past work has focused narrowly on evaluating the ability of models to generate summaries similar to references, and key auxiliary properties required of text summarization systems have received less attention.
-For example, one may want to steer summaries, e.g., by controlling the topic of focus or the parts of the source being covered~\citep{gehrmann2019visual}.
-Another aspect which has recently received increased attention is ensuring \emph{factuality} and mechanisms to remove factual errors from model outputs.
-Relatedly, to instill trust in outputs, one may want summarization systems to provide evidence from sources that support generated summaries.
-As models have improved in their ability to generate coherent, readable summaries~\citep{goyal2022news}, these auxiliary considerations have risen in importance: Aligning summaries with user requirements and ensuring that they are sufficiently supported by facts constitutes a critical new frontier in summarization research.
-Despite this, there is currently no summarization benchmark that permits comprehensive evaluation of model capabilities across the spectrum of summarization tasks, encompassing properties such as factuality and controllability.
+Numerous summarization benchmarks have been proposed to facilitate the development of summarization methods~\citep{nallapati2016abstractive,Narayan2018DontGM,wang2016neural,gliwa2019samsum}.
+However, the majority of previous work has primarily focused on evaluating the models' ability to generate summaries similar to reference summaries, neglecting key auxiliary properties of text summarization systems.

+Recent research has highlighted the importance of addressing additional aspects in text summarization.
+These aspects include the ability to steer summaries by controlling its focus on a topic or on specific parts of the source text~\citep{gehrmann2019visual}.
+Furthermore, there is an increasing emphasis on ensuring \emph{factual correctness} and implementing mechanisms to eliminate factual errors from model outputs~\cite{scialom2021questeval, balachandran2022correcting}.
+Similarly, to foster trust in the outputs, it is desirable for summarization systems to present evidence from sources that corroborate the generated summaries.
+As models have improved in generating coherent and readable summaries~\citep{goyal2022news}, these auxiliary considerations have gained importance.
+Aligning summaries with user requirements and ensuring sufficient factual support are critical frontiers in summarization research.
+The current summarization benchmarks fail to provide a comprehensive evaluation of model capabilities across various summarization tasks, encompassing properties such as factuality and controllability.